Epigenetic regulation of neurogenesis: Astrocyte reprogramming

 Fluorescent microscopy image astrocytes in the human brain.

-Astrocytes are glial cells that form the blood brain barrier and support the synapse.
-Unlike neurons, glial cells are can alter their cell fate prior to reaching full maturation, and "dedifferentiate" due to epigenetic factors.
+Astrocytes are glial cells that form the blood-brain barrier and support the synapse.
+Unlike neurons, glial cells can alter their cell fate prior to reaching full maturation, and "dedifferentiate" due to epigenetic factors.
 While dedifferentiation is still possible, the expression of genes Mash1, NeuroG1 and NeuroG2 can reprogram astrocytes into neurons.
-This made possible by the increased acetylation at the H3K9 and H3K14 residues near the NeuroG1 and NeuroG2 genes, trigger neuron differentiation.
+This is made possible by the increased acetylation at the H3K9 and H3K14 residues near the NeuroG1 and NeuroG2 genes, trigger neuron differentiation.

 Additionally, silencing DNA methylation mechanisms—particularly various DNA methyltransferases—prevents astrocyte progenitor cells from redifferentiating into their original glial cell fate.
 Repression of DNA methylation is essential to block genes required for astrocyte maturation, maintaining a more plastic, undifferentiated state.
 Overexpression of the histone methyltransferase Ezh2, which catalyzes tri-methylation at H3K27, represses genes involved in astrocyte maintenance, allowing the cell to retain a neural stem cell-like morphology.
 This shows that different methyltransferases can either promote or inhibit astrocyte dedifferentiation, depending on their activity.
 Although Ezh2 alone cannot induce dedifferentiation, it is necessary for the process, as its absence prevents astrocytes from reverting to a progenitor state.
 Once in this state, expression of NeuroD4 can drive neuronal differentiation, enabling neurogenesis from dedifferentiated astrocytes in the adult brain.